ismb/jemma/supportedhw.md

 This pages provides a list of devices suitable for use with JEMMA.
 Check out [this page](https://github.com/ismb/jemma/wiki/Verified-Hardware) for instructions on how to have new hardware added to this table.
 A <a href="#legend">legend</a> explaining the meaning of the "status" icons is available <a href="#legend">at the bottom of the page</a>.

-*Note: text in these tables is provided either by vendors or by contributors which have integrated/tested HW with JEMMA*.

 <!--

 Template: